FFA76/ImpedanceConverter-RasPi/docs/Hardware_instructions.md

 # Build instructions for building an Impedance converter for the Raspberry Pi
 The circuit board described below is based in part on that of the PhyPiDAQ-project's portbale [Measuring case](https://github.com/PhyPiDAQ/MeasuringCase).

-*Abb.
-1*: Circuit diagram of the impedance converter.
+*Fig. 1*: Circuit diagram of the impedance converter.
                     ![Figure 1](images/Circuit_diagram.png)

 A list of the electrical components and part numbers is available at [components](/docs/components).